nstarke/nstarke.github.io/_posts/2022-04-05-smm-callouts-via-notify.md

 I was recently working on assessing a product's UEFI firmware and I learned something new that didn't seem well documented on the internet.

-Many times, when a Software SMI Handler (SwSmiHandler) is registered in an SMM module, the function **SmmRegisterProtocolNotify** is also called, which registers a function to a Protocol GUID. efiSeek labeled the registered function as a SmiHandler, but I wanted to find out if functions registered with **SmmRegisterProtocolNotify** are called when the swSmiHandler is called.
+Many times, when a Software SMI Handler (SwSmiHandler) is registered in an SMM module, the function **SmmRegisterProtocolNotify** is also called, which registers a function to a Protocol GUID. [efiXplorer](https://github.com/binarly-io/efiXplorer) labeled the registered function as a SmiHandler, but I wanted to find out if functions registered with **SmmRegisterProtocolNotify** are called when the swSmiHandler is called.
 With some help from [@vincentzimmer](https://twitter.com/vincentzimmer) I was able to trace through the EDK2 source code to pin point how the functions in question are invoked.

 For reference, this is what a normal SwSmiHandler registration looks like (in Ghidra, with efiSeek):